zmitton/iso-rpc/README.md

 # Isomorphic-Rpc
 Exposes a Javascript object that maps all methods to RPC calls using `Promises`"

+## For Ethereum Applications
+In general this should support any RPC application, but I made it to simplify my ethereum applications and I've only used/tested it on the same.

 ## Web3.js Has Some Issues
 - Mostly it's *huge*
 - It doesn't follow the spec (i.e. spec has `eth_getBlockByHash`, web3 has only `getBlock`)